 Complements are goods or services that are frequently used together.

-Congratulations!
-Your first computer just arrived in the mail.
-You turn it on, and realize your computer did not come with the software you need.
-You also need a printer and an internet connection.
-If the sale of computers increases, it is very probable the sale of software, printers, and Internet services will also increase.
-This is because computers and all of these amenities are complements.
-If the demand for a product increases, the demand for its complements also increases.
+Congratulations on receiving your first computer!
+After turning it on, you’ve realized that it doesn’t have the necessary software, and you also need a printer and an internet connection.
+If the sale of computers increases, the sale of software, printers, and internet services will also increase because computers, software, and printers are complements.
+When the demand for a product increases, the demand for its complements also rises.

-Theater tickets and babysitting services are complements.
-Suppose the Smiths love the theater.
-They have a child, so whenever they attend a play they must hire their babysitter, Jane.
-The graphs below illustrate the relationship between ticket prices and the demand for Jane's babysitting.
-When ticket prices were $40, the Smiths attended four plays.
-The theater has a promotion and drops the price of advanced purchases to $25.
-The Smiths choose to increase the numbers of tickets they buy to ten.
-In this case the quantity demanded increased from four to ten because of a change in the price of tickets.
-Jane does not adjust her price, but the demand for her services increases because the Smiths need Jane to babysit six more times.
-(Jane could increase her price if she has other clients like the Smiths and sees a large increase in demand.)
-There is an outward shift in the demand for Jane's babysitting.
+Take, for example, theater tickets and babysitting services.
+Let’s say the Smiths enjoy going to the theater.
+Since they have a child, they need to hire their babysitter, Jane, whenever they attend a play.
+The graphs below show the relationship between ticket prices and the demand for Jane’s babysitting.
+When ticket prices were $60, the Smiths attended three plays.
+The theater then reduced the price of advanced purchases to $30, and the Smiths decided to buy eight tickets.
+Consequently, the quantity demanded increased from three to eight due to the change in ticket prices.
+Although Jane does not change her price, the demand for her services increases because the Smiths now need her to babysit five more times.
+It’s worth noting that Jane could increase her price if she has other clients like the Smiths and sees a significant increase in demand.
+As a result, there is an outward shift in the demand for Jane’s babysitting.

-Peanut butter and jelly are complements.
-A favorite for kids, these two items are rarely found on separate aisles in grocery stores.
-This is because sellers know that sales of one impact sales of the other.
-If peanut butter prices fall, consumers will purchase more peanut butter.
-This means, consumers will also need more jelly to go with the peanut butter.
-The demand for jelly has increased at all prices.
-When the price of a good decreases, the demand for all of its complements will increase.
-Conversely, if the price of a good increases, the demand for its complements will decrease.
+Peanut butter and jelly are considered complements.
+These two items are popular with kids and are usually found together in grocery stores.
+If peanut butter prices decrease, people will buy more peanut butter, which means they will also need more jelly to go with it, which leads to an increase in the demand for jelly at all prices.
+When the price of a product decreases, the demand for its complements will increase.
+Conversely, if the price of a product increases, the demand for its complements will decrease.

-Gillette has taken advantage of the complementary relationship between razors and blades for decades.
-Gillette is a brand of men's razors.
-They sell their razors at a low price to entice users to purchase their razors. the razors and blades are complements.
-Purchase a razor, and the demand for the blades increases.
+Gillette has leveraged the complementary relationship between razors and blades for many years.
+Gillette offers its razors at a low price to encourage purchases.
+Razors and blades complement each other - buying a razor increases the demand for blades.

 Changes in Demand – When Consumer Tastes Change